A Remarkable History and a Symbol of Peace

-Larger cities in Nagasaki are connected by JR Kyushu lines.
-The Kamome express train runs from Fukuoka, through Saga, then to Nagasaki, connecting Isahaya and Nagasaki.
+You can travel from Fukuoka to Nagasaki in as little as 1 hour and 20 minutes via the JR Kyushu Relay Kamome limited express train and the Nishi Kyushu Shinkansen Kamome train, with a transfer at the Takeo-Onsen Station platform.
 Midori and Huis Ten Bosch trains connect you with the seaside city of Sasebo and the popular Huis Ten Bosch theme park.
 The Matsuura Railway takes you from Sasebo to Hirado and on to Imari in Saga.
 To get around the Shimabara area, you can take the Shimatetsu line from Isahaya.

 Buses and trams (streetcars) are the easiest way to get around the city center.
 The tram has a flat fare for each trip.
 You can get a One-Day Pass for unlimited rides in one day, or a Nagasaki Smart Card (a recharcheable IC card).